dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 Before we go any further, a few definitions:

 *Feed*: A hypercore feed: an append-only log of *Entries*, which can be arbitrary data blobs.

-Hyperdb is built on top of several Feeds.
+*Database*: in this context, a Hyperdb key/value database.
+Built from several Feeds (two Feeds per Writer).

 *Writer*: a user (or user controlled device or software agent) that has a distinct feed with a public/private key pair, and thus the ability to append